OpenSDP/college-going-r/docs/college_going_enrollment.md

 **Possible Next Steps or Action Plans:** Replicate this analysis to include all first-time ninth graders (i.e. ninth grade cohorts) in place of graduates.
-Additionally, create individual high school reports that provide more details for school administrators (top enrolling institutions of the schoolâ€™s graduates).
+Additionally, create individual high school reports that provide more details for school administrators (top enrolling institutions of the school’s graduates).

 **Analytic Technique:** Calculate the proportion of students who enroll in college by high school.